 If you’ve done a Paint Nite at a Boston bar, you sort of know the drill– The Paint Bar’s set-up is similar:: Register for the class that fits your schedule [you can preview the paintings on the calendar as well, so be sure to pick something you'll be excited to display!]. | Show up, pump your paint, grab a drink at their cash bar, and the rest is a breeze!
 The instructor walks you through the entire painting, stroke by stroke.
 It’s not quite as easy as paint-by-the-numbers, but it’s pretty darn close!

 Mia was our instructor and made the night extra fun [I mean, anyone that's going to play me some early 2000s *NSync & B.Spears is a winner in my heart].
 What I really loved, though, was hearing about how it’s a family business… and you can’t go wrong with any instructor in this family.

 Ok I’m not saying mine was fantabulous or anything, but it’s a HECK ‘O a lot better than anything I could have attempted without instruction.
 The wine probably helped as well.

 I’m already looking forward to planning a night out with girlfriends here [dying to try this sailboat class], but it was PERFECT for a date night too.
 BF told me he’d definitely do it again… holding him to that.

 With two locations, it’s even easier to book a class.

 [ 823 Washington Street ]

 [ 617-467-5777 ]

 Can’t wait to see what you all make! xo

-Full disclosure: I was provided with complimentary admission to the races by ABR.
+Full disclosure: I was provided a complimentary class at The Paint Bar.
 All opinions expressed are my own.